ashish0kumar/windots/README.md

 # 🪟 windots
 This repo contains my config files to create a visually appealing and highly customized setup on Windows 11.

+For WSL2 dotfiles you can checkout this repo [dotfiles](https://github.com/ashish0kumar/dotfiles)

 ## ✨ Features

 - [GlazeWM](https://github.com/glzr-io/glazewm) config